GPetrites/Fable.React-Hook-Form/docs/useForm.md

 Function that will return the form to it's initial state

 **opts :** ```ResetProps<'T> -> unit```
-Options to pass to the reset function
+<br>Options to pass to the reset function

 **Example**